 Tucked away in rural North Yorkshire, there’s an ancient gem well worth visiting.
-The UNESCO World Heritage Fountains Abbey and Studley Royal Park includes the ruins of the largest Cistercian monastery in the United Kingdom, splendid Georgian formal water gardens and a medieval deer park.
+The UNESCO World Heritage site of Fountains Abbey and Studley Royal Park includes the ruins of the largest Cistercian monastery in the United Kingdom, splendid Georgian formal water gardens, and a medieval deer park.

 The place was called Fountains, where, at that time and afterwards so many drank of waters springing up to eternal life as from the fountains of the Saviour.

 After relocating to North Yorkshire, visiting Fountains Abbey was high on my bucket list.
 I was astounded by the magnificence of the ruins and the serene 18th-century water gardens at Studley Royal.

 At 850 hectares (almost 3.3 square miles) the site is far too big to see everything in just one day.
 That’s why I created this guide – to help you if you’re thinking of visiting Fountains Abbey and Studley Royal.

 I’ve included a brief history of the Abbey, details of what to see, exactly where to take the most incredible photos, where to eat, and more.

 - The Most Beautiful Towns in Yorkshire

 - Discovering Ancient Boroughbridge and Aldborough Roman Fort